By Anthony Caruso III | Publisher

 The No. 3 seed Michigan Wolverines are the first team to advance to the National Championship game of the NCAA Division I Men’s Basketball Championship.
 The Wolverines defeated No. 11 seed Loyola-Chicago Ramblers, 69-57, in the Final Four on Saturday night at the Alamodome in San Antonio, Texas.

 The Wolverines improved to 33-7 on the season.
 They are also the first program in NCAA Tournament history to not face a Top 5 seed en route to the National Championship game.

-Michigan will be appearing in their first National Championship game since 2013.
+Michigan will be appearing in its first National Championship game since 2013.
 That season, they were defeated by the Louisville Cardinals in the final game of the season.

-The Wolverines; however, is 1-3 all-time in National Championship games.
+The Wolverines; however, are 1-3 all-time in National Championship games.
 They had to vacate wins from multiple seasons after Michigan violated terms after the NCAA found them guilty of improper benefits.